Terms and Conditions of Sale

 If the contracting party is a legal entity, the relations not regulated by these Terms and Conditions of Sale are regulated by Act No. 513/1991 Coll., Commercial Code, as amended (the “Commercial Code”).

-The oversight authority for consumer protection is the SOI Inspectorate for the Trenčín Region, Hurbanova 59, 911 01 Trenčín.
+The oversight authority for consumer protection is the Slovak Trade Inspection for the Trenčín Region (Inšpektorát SOI pre Trenčiansky kraj), Hurbanova 59, 911 01 Trenčín.

 Purchase order and contract conclusion